DWhiteheadCode/Tracer-Abilities/README.md

 # Introduction
 This repository contains my recreation of Tracer's abilities from Overwatch (2), (by Blizzard Entertainment).
 This project was created strictly for educational purposes while I learn Unreal Engine 5.

-***THIS IS A WORK IN PROGRESS!*** I still have plans for things to add/ improve, such as improving recall, improving pulse bomb damage/ LOS checks, adding multiplayer, etc.
+I still have plans for things to add/ improve for this project, such as improving recall, improving pulse bomb damage/ LOS checks, adding multiplayer, etc.

 Included is a basic gameplay framework for starting/ stopping actions, modifying a character's health, among other things.
 Most importantly, implementations of the abilities "blink", "recall", and "pulse bomb" are included.
 More details on these are provided below.